TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Index.rst

 ----

-This document is a complete reference of all object types and properties of TypoScript as used in frontend TypoScript configuration.
+This document is a complete reference of all object types and properties of TypoScript as used in frontend TypoScript and backend TypoScript, also called TSconfig.

-You can find a quick guide to TypoScript configuration at :ref:`guide`, insights into TYPO3 backend configuration with TypoScript in the :ref:`TSconfig <t3tsconfig:start>` documentation and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <typoscript-syntax>`" chapter.
+You can find a quick guide to TypoScript configuration at :ref:`guide` and explanations of TypoScript syntax in the ":ref:`TypoScript Syntax <typoscript-syntax>`" chapter.